 If your employees cannot obtain E101/A1 statements, they will be insured for social security purposes in the Netherlands and you must withhold the relevant contributions from their wages.
 In that case, your employees will also be obliged to take out health care insurance in the Netherlands.

-8. Apply for tax and social insurance numbers from the Dutch Tax and Customs Administration
+8. Apply for tax and social insurance numbers from the Tax Administration

 9. Notify the government

 If your company is from the EEA or Switzerland and you post temporary workers to the Netherlands, you must notify the Dutch government of their posting via the online notification system.
 Details include how long they will be staying, what work they will be doing, and more.
 N.B.: the duty to notify does not apply to occasional work like business meetings, conferences or emergency repair work.
 Certain service providers, such as freight companies, have to notify the Dutch government only once a year.
 Find more details about these special rules on the Government.nlwebsite.
 There, you will also find a link to a checklist of all the data you need to submit.

 10. Make sure that your customer is not held liable for the payroll tax